KanaMeisa/BPNeuralNetwork/README.md

 # BPNeuralNetwork
-My first NN project based on the book *Make Your Own Neural Network*
+My first Neural Network project based on the book *Make Your Own Neural Network*